-Gifts made by check are recorded on the donor record as noted on the check.
-In the case of a joint account, where both individuals have requested gift credit, the donor who signed the check will be credited for the gift, and the other individual will receive soft credit.
+Gifts made by check are recorded on the donor record as noted on the check with credit given to the individual who signed the check.
+In the event of a joint checking account acknowledgements will be addressed to both members of the household.

-When gifts are received from donor-advised funds, commonly known as DAFs, it is important to distinguish that the legal donor is the DAF, since the donor to the fund has already received a tax credit for the gift to the DAF.
+When gifts are received from donor-advised funds (DAF), it is important to distinguish that the legal donor is the DAF, because the donor to the fund has received a tax credit for the gift to the DAF.
 The donor to the DAF, if known, will be acknowledged with a letter minus the tax language, and this letter will state that the gift was made through the individual's donor-advised fund.